 Most keywords you’ll take from a job listing like this will fit into your resume skills section.

-Your skills section is a great place to add both soft skills they’re looking for (e.g., interpersonal skills, communication skills) and hard skills (e.g., Microsoft Office, Sabre CRS).
+The list of skills for a resume is a great place to add both soft skills they’re looking for (e.g., interpersonal skills, communication skills) and hard skills (e.g., Microsoft Office, Sabre CRS).

 Here’s a sample resume summary: